LJJ044/AudioTransnsimission-Client/README.md

 # AudioTransnsimission-Client
-The client that can transmit the audio data through WifiHotPot.
+The client that can transmit the the audiobyte(also including string) data through WifiHotPot(Tcp,socket).